tweaselORG/TrackHAR/docs/README.md

 - `decodeUrl`: Decodes a URL-encoded string.
 - `decodeProtobuf`: Decodes a Protobuf blob.
 This doesn't use a schema, as such property names are not available in the result.
+- `decodeJwt`: Decodes the payload of a JSON Web Token (JWT) string into an object.
 - `ensureArray`: Ensures that the given value is an array.
 If it is not, it is wrapped in an array.
 - `getProperty`: Gets a property from an object.
 The property name is given in the `options.path` option.
 This is useful for either copying a nested property to a variable, or to extract a nested property from an array when used